Overview

 - 4

-Copy the plain-text result for reuse in docs, notes, or apps.
+Copy the plain-text result for reuse in another app.

 Examples